How to Choose the Best Laptop for Artists?TIPS

 Most laptops come with audio ports, but you might want to keep in mind whether you want a laptop with both a headphone and microphone jack or a uni-jack.
 For people who use cameras or other devices that use media cards, you can consider a laptop that has a media card slot for ease of access.

 Like we mentioned above, thinner laptops usually compromise on ports, one which is commonly missing from such laptops is the Ethernet port.
-This might be a problem if you plan to game online and prefer a more stable, wired connection.
+This might be a problem if you prefer a more stable, wired connection.
 Otherwise, consider laptops with 802.11ac Wi-Fi and up to 5GHz standards.
 If you're looking for Bluetooth support to connect audio devices or wireless peripherals, then look for notebooks with Bluetooth 5.0 support, you can bring it down to Bluetooth 4.2 if necessary.

 While the general idea is that laptops are meant to be portable, this isn't always the case.
 You will find that some gaming laptops can be extremely bulky, with some coming with their own suitcases to be moved around in!